Lose Weight with Portion Control

 How long does hunger last?

 Studies have shown that real hunger pangs don’t last for more than 15 or 20 minutes.
-That’s why people who eat slowly and chew their food well feel satisfied sooner than those who eat quickly and impulsively.
+That’s why people who eat slowly and chew their food well feel full sooner than those who eat quickly and impulsively.

 You can test this theory by chewing each bite until it is almost completely mashed before swallowing.
 This has the additional benefit of improving your entire digestion, allowing you to eat less without starving yourself.